 The student is encouraged to discuss the matter of dispute with the person whom they have a grievance against, and seek a mutual resolution.
-If this does not resolve the issue, the student should pursue the matter with the department chair in the case of a faculty grievance.
+If this does not resolve the issue, the student should pursue the matter with the department chair in the case of a faculty grievance or the individual's supervisor in the case of a staff grievance.